-The 2D Flow Area will go from just downstream of the Dam to the confluence (labeled Downstream Boundary) with West Branch Susquehanna River and will include a portion of Marsh Creek, Beech Creek, and Fishing Creek tributaries.
+The 2D Flow Area will go from just downstream of the Dam to the confluence with West Branch Susquehanna River and will include a portion of Marsh Creek, Beech Creek, and Fishing Creek tributaries.

-- 1. Right-click on the Geometries group and choose Create New Geometry.
+- Right-click on the Geometries group and choose Add New Geometry.
 Enter "Simple Geometry" for the name.
 Press OK to create the geometry layer. - 2.
 Right-click the new Geometry Layer and select Edit Geometry. - 3.
 Select the 2D Flow Areas Perimeter layer.
-Draw the perimeter using the Add New Feature $\bigvee$ tool.
+Draw the perimeter using the Add New Feature 1 tool.